 Geneva Village Retirement Community Quality Metrics

 Minimizes Pressure Ulcers

-This statistic measures the percent of long-term stay residents which are suffering from new or worsened pressure ulcers or bed sores.
-We factor in this statistic in computing both nursing and long-term care grades.
+This figure measures the percentage of long-term care residents who are suffering from new or worsened pressure ulcers or bed sores.
+We consider this statistic when determining both nursing and long-term care grades.

 Minimizes Serious Falls

 In Geneva Village Retirement Community, 3.68% of Patients had Serious Falls